Civil Law for the victims of death and injury

 Yes you can if you disagree with a judge’s ruling you should talk to your solicitor.
 Appeals can be made but there are limited grounds for doing so.
 Appeals must be made within strict time limits.
 These limits are usually within one or two weeks of the judges ruling.

-To proceed with an appeal your solicitor must show that the judge was wrong or that the decision was unjust because of a serious error in procedure.
+To proceed with an appeal your solicitor must show that the judge erred on the facts or in law.
 In most cases your solicitor will have to obtain the permission of another judge to go ahead with an appeal.

 What should I do if I am not satisfied with my solicitor?